a2stuff/a2d/res/notes/testplan.md

 * In the Shortcuts > Add/Edit a Shortcut... name field, type a non-path, non-control character.
 Verify that it is accepted.
 * Click a file in the list.
 Move the IP into an earlier part of the filename (e.g. "/VO|L/FILE").
 Click on another file.
 Verify that the path is updated correctly.
 Repeat with other mean of changing the selected file: Up, Down, Apple+Up, Apple+Down, and holding Apple while typing a filename.
 * Click a folder in the list.
 Edit the path shown.
 Click Open.
 Verify that the selected folder opens and that the path is updated correctly.
+* Click a folder in the list.
+Click Open.
+Verify that the selected folder opens and that the path is updated correctly.

 # Text Input Fields